-During the year ended 31 December 2017, WICE wrote premium of £87.3 million (2016 - £44.1 million) and made a loss before tax of £1 million (2016 - loss £0.2 million).
-The loss for the year is due to front loaded administrative expenses in relation to the set up of new contracts and adverse exchange rate movements.
-Premium written in the current year represents a growth in excess of 100% compared to the prior year as a result of new capacity arrangements.
-Premium written by WICE consists primarily of motor insurance, in both the United Kingdom ("U.K.") and the Republic of Ireland, together with a small amount of now discontinued French property-related risks.
+During the year ended 31 December 2018, WICE wrote premium of £133.9 million (2017 - £87.3 million) and made a profit before tax of £0.5 million (2017 - loss £1.0 million).
+Premium written in the current year represents a growth in excess of 50% compared to the prior year as a result of new capacity arrangements.
+Premium written by WICE consists primarily of motor insurance, in both the United Kingdom ("U.K.") and the Republic of Ireland, together with a small amount pet insurance in the Republic of Ireland and now discontinued French property-related risks.
+WICE furthermore operates a branch in Romania which provides motor insurance.

 WICE continues to purchase reinsurance on the business it writes to protect the Company against adverse performance and to efficiently manage capital.
 Reinsurance is purchased in the form of Excess of Loss covers which provide protection against large losses in excess of agreed limits; and Quota Share Reinsurance, which mitigates attritional losses and allows for efficient capital management.
-After consideration of the Excess of Loss and Quota Share reinsurance, the maximum retention for an individual claim for WICE is £100,000 for lead insurer and MGA agreements incepting in 2017, down from £150,000 for prior agreements.
+After consideration of the Excess of Loss and Quota Share reinsurance, the maximum retention for an individual claim for WICE is £100,000.